tc-mccarthy/edu/exercises/js/filter_foods/README.md

 ## Preflight

 You know the drill.
-1. Pull an update for `edu`
-2. Your repo should be called `filter_foods`
+1. Create a repo should be called `filter_foods`
-3. Copy/paste the skeleton and `img` directory (no `readme` or `solution`) into your newly-cloned repo
+2. I will provide you with a skeleton that includes some markup and rudamentary CSS.
+Copy/paste the files into your newly-cloned repo
-4. Before you begin, commit what you have (from the copy/paste) so that you have a clean skeleton to reset to should you need to
+3. Before you begin, commit what you have (from the copy/paste) so that you have a clean skeleton to reset to should you need to
-5. No peeking at the solution

 ## Preview